HannesCho/Delivery-Fee-Calculator/README.md

 ## Prerequisits

-These are already installed in your computer
+This is already installed in your computer

-node version 16.x
+- node version 16.x

 In the project directory, you should run <code>npm i</code> to install all the dependencies :